Syngenta shares jump on report of Monsanto takeover talks

-ZURICH Syngenta's shares jumped on Tuesday after a media report that the Swiss crop chemical maker had been in talks about a $40 billion (£23.58 billion) takeover by U.S. rival Monsanto Co to create the world's largest agrochemical company.
+ZURICH Syngenta's SYNN.VX shares jumped on Tuesday after a media report that the Swiss crop chemical maker had been in talks about a $40 billion (23.57 billion pounds) takeover by U.S. rival Monsanto Co (MON.N) to create the world's largest agrochemical company.

 Monsanto, the world's largest seed company, and Syngenta had held preliminary talks about combining, partly to allow the U.S. company to benefit from lower Swiss holding taxes, according to a report from Bloomberg.
 The talks were later abandoned, the report said.